 Lepidium sativum is an aromatic herbaceous species with bush, with tall (about 20 cm) and thin stems, with small bright green leaves, similar to small scales (hence the generic term) and with small and white flowers.
 The watercress is very aromatic, has a sour and spicy taste, very characteristic.
 The flowering period is between June and July.
 The siliquetta angustisetta is 6 x 5 mm, suborbastic, with a narrow wing of 1-1.5 mm in the upper half, edged at the apex, glabrous, non-protruding 0.2 mm stylus.
 Seeds one per hunk, of 2-3 x 1-1.5 mm, obovate-oblong, without wings, finely papillose. reddish-brown.

-The watercress is a plant of easy cultivation, which should be grown in cool and semi-shaded places as it fears the heat and the direct rays of the sun.
+The Garden cress is a plant of easy cultivation, which should be grown in cool and semi-shaded places as it fears the heat and the direct rays of the sun.
 It prefers well-worked soils of medium texture, wet, fertile and rich in organic substance and with constant and regular irrigations throughout the vegetative period that goes from sowing to seed production to guarantee the right degree of humidity.